Building a Serverless Wedding Photo Gallery using AWS Lambda, S3 and DynamoDB

 /GSI*SK

-partition/sort key pattern found in Single-Table Design, to be able to optimally fetch data based on pre-defined access patterns.
+partition/sort key pattern found in Single-Table Design, allowing optimal data retrieval based on predefined access patterns.

 The GSI1PK

-Using a hot key is not best practise, but based on this usage pattern and load, suffices for this use-case.
+Using a hot key is not best practice, but based on this usage pattern and load, it suffices for this use case.

-In its current form the use of a Single-Table Design may seem unnecessary with the application lacking lots of different access patterns and concerns.
-However, there is future scope to better showcase the idea with the additional functionality such as photo comments.
+In its current form, the use of a Single-Table Design may seem unnecessary since the application lacks multiple access patterns and concerns.
+However, there is future scope to better showcase the idea with additional functionality, such as photo comments.

 Photo Upload and Resizing